How It Works: Trial By Written Declaration

 3. It’s a great place to start, because you can rest assured that if you don’t win your case, you would have the opportunity for a re-trial (trial de novo), or you can request traffic school.

 Thinking about not fighting it and just taking traffic school?
 We say: give it a shot.
 You have nothing to lose.
-Fighting your ticket does not affect your eligibility for traffic school.
-If you lose, we offer a Partial Flat Fee Refund (subject to our Terms & Conditions) and you can still request traffic school.
+Fighting your ticket should not affect your eligibility for traffic school.
+If you lose, we offer a Service Fee Refund (subject to our Terms & Conditions) and you can still request traffic school.
 Back at square one.
 So why wouldn’t you try?
 We make it easy.
 And we’re really friendly.
 Plus, it gives you something really cool to talk about with your friends.

 Sounds amazing!
 So, why doesn’t everybody do a trial by written declaration?